On the shape of Gaussian scale-free polymer networks: Network construction algorithms and Results

 For the case of a graph in a form of a linear chain, the upper limit $\sigma_{{\rm sup}}^{{\rm chain}}=4$ can thus be obtained (with $k_i=2$, $k_j=1$), whereas for D(3,n) and D(4,n) dendrimers one has correspondingly $\sigma_{{\rm sup}}^{{\rm D(3,n)}}=6$ and $\sigma_{{\rm sup}}^{{\rm D(4,n)}}=8$.
 In Fig. \ref{EigenBethe}a we present the set of eigenvalues for the Kirchhoff matrix calculated for D(3,5) and D(4,3) dendrimers (we chose these two examples, since the number of nodes in resulting structures and, correspondingly, the number of eigenvalues are comparable, 190 and 161, correspondingly).
 Since the eigenvalues of the Kirchhoff matrix of D(4,3) take on larger values comparing to D(3,5), the former structure is expected to be more compact and symmetric comparing with the latter.
 The dependence of eigenvalue spectrum of $D(3,n)$ on the number of generations is depicted in Fig. \ref{EigenBethe}b.

 We applied the Wei's method next to evaluate the asphericity $A_3$ and size ratio $g$ of two structures $D(3,n)$ and $D(4,n)$.
 Results are presented in Fig. \ref{ABethe} as functions of generation $n$.
 For the size ratios $g$, our numerical data perfectly coincide with analytical result as given by Eq. (\ref{gdend}).
-Both $A_3$ and $g$ values tend to zero with increasing $n$, and thus with increasing the total size $N(k,n)$ of the dendrimer structure.
-Though the averaged node degree $k_{av}(k,n)$ tends to the value of two like for a regular chain topology, the constant high probability to obtain the branching node (cf. Fig. \ref{probdend}a) leads to increasing the number of such nodes with growing of $N(k,n)$, resulting in compactification of such structure as compared with linear chain of the same total size.
+Both $A_3$ and $g$ values tend to zero with increasing $n$, and thus with increasing the total size $N(k,n)$ of the dendrimer structure. { This tendency towards the uniform spherical distribution of nodes with increasing the size of trees has been observed also in Ref. \cite{Budnick23}.} Though the averaged node degree $k_{av}(k,n)$ tends to the value of two like for a regular chain topology, the constant high probability to obtain the branching node (cf. Fig. \ref{probdend}a) leads to increasing the number of such nodes with growing of $N(k,n)$, resulting in compactification of such structure as compared with linear chain of the same total size.

 Next, let us construct the more complex polymer structures with node degrees distributed according to (\ref{dis}).
 Doing so, we will end up with two different structure topologies, although being governed by a similar node-degree distribution (\ref{dis}), they are characterized by different shape properties as will be shown below.